2: mid-Holocene case#

 Click here to visualize results

-# Use Ncview to visualize solar insolation
+# Use Ncview to visualize solar insolation and temperature

-Earth’s orbital configuration influences incoming solar insolation.
+Earth’s orbital configuration and the paleo calendar effect will influence monthly-average incoming solar insolation.

 Take a look at the SOLIN